ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 **Figure 9:**RIPE Atlas measurement, Recurring IPv4 traceroute measurement from all probes online in Benin to [www.google.com](http://www.wechat.com), [https://atlas.ripe.net/measurements/](https://atlas.ripe.net/measurements/21083876/)[21083844](https://atlas.ripe.net/measurements/21083876/)[/](https://atlas.ripe.net/measurements/21083876/), April 28, 2019

-Compared to those of probe 32381, they are mostly consistent except for the interval of time between ~12:00 UTC - 00:00 UTC, which is the time during which there was an Internet outage.
-These results are confirmed by in-depth inspections carried out on AS paths inferred from the traceroute outputs.
+Compared to those of Probe 32381, they are mostly consistent, except for the interval of time between ~12:00 UTC - 00:00 UTC, which is the time during which there was an Internet outage.
+These results are confirmed by in-depth inspection carried out on AS paths inferred from the traceroute outputs.
 They suggest that ASes ISOCEL on one side, JENY-AS and Spacetel experience the shutdown differently.

 Measurements from Probe 11944, which are gathered from AS37090, are consistent with OONI Probe measurements in the previous section, confirming the accessibility of these services on ISOCEL Telecom.